akanametov/classification-pytorch/README.md

 # classification-pytorch
-Some models for Image Classification
+Some models for Image Classification in Pytorch